chuanw101/byo-backpack/README.md

 ## User Story
 AS a user,
-I WANT an application that lets me post events, RSVP to others, and sign up to bring supplies, SO THAT I can connect with my community, meet new people, and try new things.
+I WANT an application that lets me post events, RSVP to others, invite others and sign up to bring supplies, SO THAT I can connect with my community, meet new people, and try new things.

 ## Deployed link

-Here is the link to the website DEMO:
 [Deployed Link](https://byo-backpack.herokuapp.com/)

 ## Table of Contents